 For decades now, climate change is one of the most discussed problems about the environment and has aroused lots of scholarly interest in several quarters.

 The effect of climate change is quite apparent ranging from the continuous rise in the earth’s surface temperature by 0.85-degree centigrade.
 The increase in temperatures links to the emission of greenhouse gases in increasing levels to the atmosphere due to an increase in the intensity of anthropogenic activities.

 The effects of climate change are not alleviating; instead, it is extending beyond the boundaries of environmental and weather elements.
 Evidence to buttress this lies in the fact that climate change has altered our economic, cultural as well as our political spheres.
 It has put lots of pressure on our political institutions, challenged established ethical theories, gone against the established principles of distributive justice and have changed the content of the relationship between man and the environment.

-In a bid to have a more uniform response, policy as well as strategy to address the problem of climate change is increasing the concept of the political theory of climate change.
+In a bid to have a more uniform response, a policy, as well as a strategy to address the problem of climate change, is increasing the concept of the political theory of climate change.

 What exactly is a Political theory?

 Political theory is a discipline that is concerned or interested in a political action which is brought about by a group of people, their identities, the societal ripple effect produced by actions as well as institution that they influence.
 It is also an aspect of knowledge in which the prospective source of action deducts or identifies via observation of historical occurrences, such that assumptions within this regard are not treated with levity but verified carefully.